 The Board of Directors and management of The Bank of Nevis Limited are committed to the highest standards of corporate governance, and have adopted the Guidelines on Corporate Governance for Institutions licenced to conduct business under the Banking Act, issued by the Eastern Caribbean Central Bank in 2006.

 All Directors are expected to act independently in the interest of the Bank.
-Directors have to qualify as fit and proper persons by virtue of their education, skills, and expertise, character and experience, and to comply with all of the provisions of the Banking Act, No.4 of 2004.
+Directors have to qualify as fit and proper persons by virtue of their education, skills, and expertise, character and experience, and to comply with all of the provisions of the Banking Act, 2015 (as amended).

 The Board governs the affairs of the Group, establishes strategies, policies and financial objectives, and ensures that prudent and effective controls are in place.
 The Board also ensures that management satisfies the legitimate interests of the Bank’s shareholders and other stakeholders.